rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ###  🛠️ Technologies used
 - Next.js - to build frontend
+- Redux toolkit - for state management
 - TailwindCSS - for styling the app
 - Express and Node.js - for setting up the server
 - MongoDB - database
 - headless UI - for built-in components

 ###  🚀 Deployment on Netlify
-I hosted almost every app I built on netlify when I started coding.
+I hosted almost every app I built on [**netlify**](https://www.netlify.com/) when I started coding.
 I was a beginner and netlify had a smooth, beginner-friendly experience of deploying sites.
 So I focused on building the app and letting netlify take care of it.